Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 Considered alone, each of these vectors already contains valuable information about the word.
 However, the meaning of a word changes based on the context.
 For example, the sample word "Harry" refers to different things if the broader passage is talking about the Pricne vs the fictional character.
 Transformer is designed to learn a richer vector representation of each word, based on the context where this word appears. **That is the database of vocabulary contains non-contextual information while the transformer aims to learn contextual information.**

+### Positional encoding vector
+The position in which the words appear in the sequence is also important.
+We usually add something called a positional encoding vector to each word in the sequence.
+We can take it for granted that this will give the model all information needed to figure out the position of the particular word within the sequence.
+For general purposes, we can assume the positional encoding vector is deterministic and could be retrieved from a position embedding table.

 ## 0) Data preprocessing:
 Suppose our raw input to our transformer model is the sequence: The early bird eats the worm.